-we can symbolize sentence 1 by $\forall x \ O(p, x)$ .
+we can symbolize sentence 1 by ' $\forall x\ O(p,x)$ '.
 But this has a (perhaps) odd consequence.
 It requires that Pavel owes money to every member of the domain (whatever the domain may be).
 The domain certainly includes Pavel.
 So this entails that Pavel owes money to himself.

-Perhaps we meant to say:
+And maybe we did not want to say that.
+Maybe we meant to say:

 - 2. Pavel owes money to everyone else - 3.
 Pavel owes money to everyone other than Pavel - 4.
-Pavel owes money to everyone except Pavel himself but we do not know how to deal with the italicised words yet.
+Pavel owes money to everyone except Pavel himself

+But we do not have any way for dealing with the italicised words yet.
 The solution is to add another symbol to FOL.

-24.1 Adding identity
+25.1 Adding identity

-The symbol '=' is a two-place predicate.
-Since it is to have a special meaning, we will write it a bit differently: we put it between two terms, rather than out front.
-And it does have a very particular meaning.
-We always adopt the following symbolization key:
+The symbol '=' will be a two-place predicate.
+Since it will have a special meaning, we shall write it a bit differently: we put it between two terms, rather than out front.
+(This should also be familiar; consider a mathematical equation like $\frac{1}{2} = 0.5$.)
+And the special meaning for '=' is given by the fact that we always adopt the following symbolization key: